ponceto/pve-autosnap/README.md

-# Simple Proxmox VE automatic snapshot
+# Automatic snapshot for Proxmox VE

 ## Description

-`pve-autosnap` is an utility script for Proxmox VE hypervisor that help to perform automatic snapshots with rolling snapshot feature.
+`pve-autosnap` is a utility script for the Proxmox VE hypervisor that allows automatic snapshots with a rotating snapshot feature.

 ## Usage